sajidkhnx/Bharat-Voters/README.md

 * Shepherd.js for guided tour
 * Profile Dashboard

+## Demo
+Check out a live demo of the application [here](https://your-demo-link.com).

 ## License
  Distributed under the MIT License.
-See LICENSE for more information.
+See `LICENSE` for more information.

 ## Contact
 Mohd Sajid Khan- sajidkhnx.dev07@gmail.com